kubernetes-sigs/cluster-api-provider-ibmcloud/docs/proposal/20231109-powervs-infra-creation.md

 	ServiceInstanceID string `json:"serviceInstanceID"`

 	// Network is the reference to the Network to use for this cluster.
-	// when the field is omitted, A DHCP service will be created in the PowerVS server workspace and its private network will be used.
+	// when the field is omitted, A DHCP service will be created in the Power VS server workspace and its private network will be used.
 	Network IBMPowerVSResourceReference `json:"network"`

+	// DHCPServer is contains the configuration to be used while creating a new DHCP server in PowerVS workspace.
+	// when the field is omitted, a default name is constructed and DHCP server will be created.
+	// +optional
+	DHCPServer *DHCPServer `json:"dhcpServer,omitempty"`

 	// ControlPlaneEndpoint represents the endpoint used to communicate with the control plane.
 	// +optional
 	ControlPlaneEndpoint capiv1beta1.APIEndpoint `json:"controlPlaneEndpoint"`

-	// serviceInstance is the reference to the PowerVS server workspace on which the server instance(VM) will be created.
+	// serviceInstance is the reference to the Power VS server workspace on which the server instance(VM) will be created.
-	// PowerVS server workspace is a container for all PowerVS instances at a specific geographic region.
+	// Power VS server workspace is a container for all Power VS instances at a specific geographic region.
 	// serviceInstance can be created via IBM Cloud catalog or CLI.
 	// supported serviceInstance identifier in PowerVSResource are Name and ID and that can be obtained from IBM Cloud UI or IBM Cloud cli.
-	// More detail about PowerVS service instance.
+	// More detail about Power VS service instance.
 	// https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-creating-power-virtual-server
 	// when omitted system will dynamically create the service instance
 	// +optional
 	ServiceInstance *IBMPowerVSResourceReference `json:"serviceInstance,omitempty"`

-	// zone is the name of PowerVS zone where the cluster will be created
+	// zone is the name of Power VS zone where the cluster will be created
 	// possible values can be found here https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-creating-power-virtual-server.
-	// when omitted dal10 will be set as default zone.
-	// +kubebuilder:default=dal10
 	// +optional
 	Zone *string `json:"zone,omitempty"`

 	// resourceGroup name under which the resources will be created.
 	// when omitted default resource group of the account will be used.
 	// +optional
-	ResourceGroup *string `json:"resourceGroup,omitempty"`
+	ResourceGroup *IBMPowerVSResourceReference `json:"resourceGroup,omitempty"`

 	// vpc contains information about IBM Cloud VPC resources.
 	// +optional